 The current price of a stock is called its market price and the last average price at which a stock is traded for is called its close price.
 When the market opens the first price for a stock at which it is sold is called its opening price.

 Share prices are also influenced by financial news and information about a company and its business actions.
 In addition, the market valuation of a share also affects its price mechanism.

 What are the Benefits of Investing in the Stock Market?

 Because of their benefits, stocks remain one of the most popular investment options among investors.
 A few of the most impressive benefits are provided below:

 - High Returns

 Investors prefer buying shares because of the high returns.
-Compared to other asset class fees shares offer very high returns on investments.
-If you plan your investment and focus on price points in addition to risk management, you can get much higher returns from stocks than other asset classes in the same time frame.
+Compared to other asset class, shares offer very high returns on investments.
+If you plan your investment and focus on price points in addition to risk management, you can get much higher returns from stocks than other asset classes.

 - Diversified Portfolio

 Stock market includes company shares from all sectors.
-By investing in different types of stocks, you can diversify your portfolio and earn balanced returns at all times.
+By investing in different types of stocks, you can diversify your portfolio and earn balanced returns.
 Diversification mitigates risks considerably, as losses from one or more shares are offset by gains from other stocks in your portfolio.

 - Right to Ownership